Mauya/health-enrol/README.md

 * the HTML templates(index.html, main.html, dash.html) where tables and graphs are displayed

 ### Creating the Dashboard
-* Select  Python flask micro framework for the server and set up virtualenv to ensure other module imported [Flask](http://flask.pocoo.org/)
+* Select  Python flask micro framework for the server and set up virtualenv to ensure other module are easily imported into  [Flask](http://flask.pocoo.org/)
 * set up connection to database, port and collection call is initialised
 * Define field that will be used in the dashboard creation
 * In this analysis the following attributes were used: